epsilon-phase/Symmetricality/README.md

 as an import format is more difficult than exporting because it has to accept most mistakes that a human designer would make in their creation of a Csv file.

-As such, the Csv files that this program generates are not quite up to the highest orders of the standard, but given the simplicity of the format, most spreadsheet programs should handle the output without issue.

 How does the Symmetry work?
 ---------------------------